emragins/chrome-azure-devops/readme.md

 ## Current Functionality

 ### Settings
-Settings are based off the URL following the format of `https://dev.azure.com/company/Project/` or  `https://company.visualstudio.com/Project/`
+Settings are based off the URL following the format of `https://dev.azure.com/company/Project/` or  `https://company.visualstudio.com/Project/` or a custom URL.

 ### Searching
 If you type in a number, it will attempt to open the work item directly.